 He believed the state’s emerging public school system had begun to create a “new order of things in society” and the urgent need now was for an armory in which to forge classroom teachers, Lucas wrote.

-Going 100 years back, in 1917, the U of A Board of Trustees approved a request by faculty to create a college of education from what was then a school of education.
+In 1917, the U of A Board of Trustees approved a request by faculty to create a college of education from what was then a school of education.
 The first four-year degrees were awarded to five students in 1916, the same year the Master of Science in Education was established.

-Another important part of the college’s history was the training school operated in Peabody Hall that offered both an education to children of the area and an opportunity for practice teaching for the college’s education students.
+Another important part of the college’s history was the training school in Peabody Hall that offered both an education to children of the area and an opportunity for practice teaching for the college’s education students.
 J. William Fulbright was the most famous student enrolled in the training school.
 He went on to become president of the university and a U.S. senator who established the Fulbright international exchange program.
 Fulbright attended school in Peabody Hall from kindergarten through 12th grade.
 University High School closed in 1961 because of cost and a shortage of space.
 The elementary school closed in 1966, but the college continued to operate a kindergarten until the 1980s.

 Originally constructed in 1913, Peabody Hall was restored and dedicated in 2011, earning it an award from the Historic Preservation Alliance of Arkansas.
 Lucas wrote a separate history of the training school, Demonstrating Good Practices: A Brief Historical Profile of the University Training School and its Predecessors.